danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The DESCRIBE EXTENDED statement in ksqlDB** helps check compatibility between the `VALUE_FORMAT` of a stream and the format of topic records.
 - **The default port for the KSQL server is 8088**.
 - **KSQL CREATE STREAM/TABLE AS SELECT queries** write to Kafka topics.
+- The `bootstrap.servers` configuration in ksqlDB specifies the **initial connection point to the Kafka cluster** as a list of host and port pairs.
+- ksqlDB allows you to **query, read, write, and process data in Kafka** in real-time and at scale using **intuitive SQL-like syntax** without requiring proficiency in Java or Scala or installing a separate processing cluster.
+- ksqlDB can be deployed in **headless mode** (recommended for production) or **interactive mode**.
+- ksqlDB stores **metadata in the config topic** in headless mode, containing the ksqlDB properties provided during the initial startup of the application.
+- In interactive mode, securing the **ksqlDB command topic is crucial for protecting sensitive metadata** related to DDL statements and TERMINATE queries.
+- ksqlDB **supports Avro, Protobuf, JSON, and delimited formats** by specifying the desired format and configuring `ksql.schema.registry.url` to point to Schema Registry.
 - **Use SET `auto.offset.reset`='earliest'** for KSQL to read a topic from the start.
 - **KSQL-related data and metadata are stored** in Kafka topics, not in Zookeeper, databases, or Schema Registry.
+- In interactive mode, **securing the ksqlDB command topic is crucial** for protecting sensitive metadata related to **DDL statements and TERMINATE queries**.
+- ksqlDB **supports Avro, Protobuf, and JSON formats** by specifying the desired format (e.g., `VALUE_FORMAT='AVRO'`) and configuring `ksql.schema.registry.url` to point to Schema Registry.
 - **ksqlDB supports Pull and Push queries**.
 Pull queries are one-time queries that return a result immediately, while Push queries are continuous queries that output results to a new stream or table.
 - **The ksqlDB REST API** allows interacting with ksqlDB servers programmatically.
 - **ksqlDB supports User Defined Functions (UDFs)** for custom processing logic.